Dental Attrition

 2. What is the Difference between Dental Attrition and Bruxism?

-3. What are attrition rates for teeth?
+3. Attrition rates for teeth:

 4. Can chewing gum cause attrition?